TOGoS/TechTalks/2014-02-12/Haskell+PHPProjectInitializer-talk.md

   on URLs or any other parameter)
 - is broken into cohesive modules such that you can avoid having the pieces that you don't use cluttering up your repository
-- can be updated over time as we discover new 'best pratcices'
+- can be updated over time as we discover new 'best practices'

-Rather than write another framework, I've written a program that sets up a new project following a standard layout and uses Composer to include a bunch of libraries.
+Rather than write yet another monolithic framework thingy, I've written a program that sets up a new project following a standard layout and uses Composer to include a bunch of libraries.

 (demonstrate setting up a project)